sindresorhus/notifier-for-github/readme.md

 - [Chrome extension](https://chrome.google.com/webstore/detail/notifier-for-github/lmjdlojahmbbcodnpecnjnmlddbkjhnn)
 - [Opera add-on](https://addons.opera.com/en/extensions/details/github-notifier/)

 ## Permissions explanation

-First time you click on extension icon, it will ask you for giving an access to browser tabs.
-We need this to ask browser if there is already opened GitHub notifications page and switch to it if so.
+The first time you click on the extension icon, it will ask you for access to browser tabs.
+We need this to know if there is already an opened GitHub notifications page and switch to it if so.
+This is an optional permission, so you can just decline if you don't want it.

 ## Related